Data-Driven Influence Functions for Optimization-Based Causal Inference: Conclusions

+We have presented a constructive algorithm that approximates Gateaux derivatives by finite differencing, with a focus on the statistical functionals used in causal inference and on stochastic optimization.
+While the AIPW functional admits weaker requirements for computational approximation (\Cref{prop-rate-double-robustness}), this depends on the structure of the functional --- \Cref{prop-mdp-finitedifferenceapprox} does not since the functional includes matrix inversion.
+We also studied examples of causal estimands of recent interest in the literature that can be written as linear stochastic optimization functionals, and provided generic arguments for the nonparametric influence function, inspired by perturbation analysis of linear programs (re: Q3).
+Follow-up directions to this work include reducing unfavorable approximation rates with regards to dimension dependence due to the smoothed perturbation, exploring adaptive methods that do not require identification of the plug-in functional, and extensive further empirical comparisons.

-\paragraph{Concluding remarks.} Our analysis suggests that the current major technical limitations include the dimension-dependence due to smoothing.
-Regarding Q2, our analysis of different functionals surfaced fine-grained differences in opportunities for statistical properties to weaken requirements of computational approximation: \Cref{prop-rate-double-robustness} and \Cref{prop-mdp-finitedifferenceapprox} have different, estimand-dependent implications. \paragraph{Acknowledgements.} Angela Zhou gratefully acknowledges support from the Foundations of Data Science Institute and the Simons Institute's Program on Causality.
+\if\forjournal 0 \paragraph{Acknowledgements.} Angela Zhou gratefully acknowledges support from the Foundations of Data Science Institute and the Simons Institute's Program on Causality.
 Part of this work was done while the author was visiting the Simons Institute for the Theory of Computing.
 Yixin Wang acknowledges National Science Foundation Grant NSF-CHE-2231174.
+Michael Jordan acknowledges support from the Vannevar Bush Faculty Fellowship program under grant number N00014-21-1-2941 and a European Research Council Synergy Grant. \fi